 This billboard about inspiration features Nelson Mandela.

-love is louder movement Let's try and lessen the amount of suicide And make people feel good about thereselves
+Love is louder movement.
+Let's try to lessen the amount of suicide and make people feel good about themselves.

 Mandela has taught us that hope of seeing others freed can keep us going for a long time.
 He is the ultimate triumph of the human spirit.

 Paul Shongwe 5 months ago from Cape Town

 Bob 5 months ago from Earth

 One person can inspire many and many can inspire a nation.
 I beleive people who live by their values accomplish a lot and are able to teach the world and people that we were born to make a difference in the lives of others by our special gifts that God boestowed upon us.God gave him wisdom, perseverance and patience.

 Tata Nelson Mandela he is a good person as he foght for South Africa against aprthaid now we are having a good life because of i love you Tata your a fighter

 Mahlaoule Koketso Lawrence 8 months ago from mabuladihlare village